-At all training sites, fellows are provided with offices to meet with patients, receive and answer phone messages, and schedule appointments within a confidential setting.
+At all training sites, fellows are provided with offices to meet with patients, receive and answer phone messages and schedule appointments within a confidential setting.
 Larger rooms are available to provide group or family therapy.
 Fellows working with children have access to playrooms and/or offices equipped with toys and games.
 Additional training resources (which vary by site) include one-way mirrors and audio and video recording equipment.

-Each medical center campus is equipped with conference rooms, a cafeteria, and, in some locations, exercise rooms.
+Each medical center campus is equipped with conference rooms, a cafeteria and, in some locations, exercise rooms.
+Conference rooms for training seminars are also available at the Kaiser Regional headquarters in Oakland.
 Each medical center has its own medical library, with librarians available for research assistance.
-The Northern California regional library service includes access to KPNC's inter-library loan service, which is connected to all the major university and research institution libraries, both domestic and foreign.
+The Regional library service includes access to KPNC's inter-library loan service which is connected to all the major university and research institution libraries, both domestic and foreign.

-2.03 Diversity, Inclusion, and Culturally Competent Care
+2.03 Diversity, Inclusion and Culturally Competent Care

 Diversity issues are considered in every aspect of training as each medical center and clinic serves diverse and unique member populations that include differences in age, disability status, race, ethnicity, immigration experiences, gender, gender identity and expression, sexual orientation, religion and spirituality, socioeconomic status, and family life.
-Through targeted seminar topics, supervision, and clinical work, fellows are informed and sensitized to diversity issues to prepare them to provide effective and culturally responsive mental health treatment.
+Through targeted seminar topics, supervision and therapeutic work, fellows are informed and sensitized to diversity issues to prepare them to provide effective and culturally responsive mental health treatment.

-The KPNC Mental Health Training Program's Equity, Inclusion, and Diversity (EID) Liaisons organize advanced trainings that promote cultural competency and cultural sensitivity.
+The Regional Mental Health Training Equity, Inclusion and Diversity Committee organizes advanced trainings that promote cultural competency and cultural sensitivity.
 The trainings are designed to support all fellows and provide them with a safe space to reflect on their experiences without judgment.
-Prior to many Mental Health Training Program (MHTP) seminars, an optional diversity forum is held with expert speakers from the community and from within Kaiser Permanente on topics impacting fellows' clinical work and professional development.
+Prior to each regional seminar, an optional diversity forum is held with expert speakers from the community and from within Kaiser Permanente on topics impacting fellows' clinical work and professional development.
 Forum topics have included immigration, micro-aggressions, unconscious bias, and gender-affirming care.

-The EID Liaisons also coordinate a voluntary Mentorship Program in which interested fellows are matched with licensed clinicians.
+The Equity, Inclusion and Diversity Committee also coordinates a voluntary Mentorship Program in which interested fellows are matched with licensed clinicians.
 The licensed clinicians offer guidance and support separate from the supervision that is provided by the clinical supervisors.
 Mentorship combines the sharing of hands-on experience and thoughtful reflection with the underlying goal of promoting a training climate supportive of diversity.
-Mentors support mentees in their professional development by helping them prepare for entry-level career positions, define future goals, network, and hone work/life balance.
+Mentors support mentees in their professional development by helping them prepare for entrylevel career positions, define future goals, network, and hone work/life balance.